Light Eggplant Parmesan & Basic Tomato Sauce Recipe

 - 2 eggplants, about 2 pounds

-- 4 tablespoons cartoned egg whites, organic
+- 4 tablespoons organic cartoned egg whites, or flaxseed egg (see below under make it vegan)

 - 4 tablespoons water